SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Experiments

 Following conventions in SSOD, for each conducted dataset, we consider two experiment settings, partially labeled data and fully labeled data, to validate the performance of a method on limited and abundant labeled data, respectively.

+\textbf{DOTA-V1.0}~\cite{xia2018dota} is an early version of the DOTA-series datasets, which contains 15 categories identical to DOTA-V1.5, except for annotating container-crane.
+For the \textbf{partially labeled data setting}, we randomly sample 10\%, 20\%, and 30\% of the images from DOTA-V1.0-train as labeled data and set the remaining images as unlabeled data.
+For the \textbf{fully labeled data setting}, we set DOTA-V1.0-train as labeled data and DOTA-V1.0-test as unlabeled.
+The mAP is used as the evaluation metric.

-\textbf{DOTA-V1.5}~\cite{xia2018dota} contains 2,806 large aerial images and 402,089 annotated oriented objects.
-It includes three subsets: DOTA-V1.5-train, DOTA-V1.5-val, and DOTA-V1.5-test, containing 1,411, 458, and 937 images, respectively.
-The annotations of the DOTA-V1.5-test are not released.
-There are 16 categories in this dataset.
-Compared with its previous version, DOTA-V1.0, DOTA-V1.5 contains more small instances~(less than 10 pixels), which makes it more challenging.
+\textbf{DOTA-V1.5}~\cite{ding2021object} DOTA-V1.5 contains more small instances~(less than 10 pixels), which makes it more challenging compared to DOTA-V1.0.
 For the \textbf{partially labeled data setting}, we randomly sample 10\%, 20\%, and 30\% of the images from DOTA-V1.5-train as labeled data and set the remaining images as unlabeled data.
 For the \textbf{fully labeled data setting}, we set DOTA-V1.5-train as labeled data and DOTA-V1.5-test as unlabeled data.
-We report the performance with the standard mean average precision~(mAP).

-\textbf{DOTA-V1.0}~\cite{xia2018dota} contains the same images and data splits as DOTA-V1.5, including 1,411 training images, 458 validation images, and 937 test images.
-As an early version of the DOTA-series datasets, it contains 15 categories identical to DOTA-V1.5, except for annotating container-crane.
-For the \textbf{partially labeled data setting}, we use the same labeled and unlabeled splits as in DOTA-V1.5, including 10\%, 20\%, and 30\%.
-For the \textbf{fully labeled data setting}, we set DOTA-V1.0-train as labeled data and DOTA-V1.0-test as unlabeled.
 The mAP is used as the evaluation metric.

+\textbf{DOTA-V2.0}~\cite{ding2021object} is an enhanced version of DOTA-V1.0, incorporating larger images, additional object categories, and comprehensive annotations of tiny instances.
+The resulting dataset comprises 11,268 images, 1,793,658 object instances, and 18 categories in total.
+For the \textbf{partially labeled data setting}, we randomly sample 10\%, 20\%, and 30\% of the images from DOTA-V2.0-train as labeled data and set the remaining images as unlabeled data.
+For the \textbf{fully labeled data setting}, we set DOTA-V2.0-train as labeled data and DOTA-V2.0-test as unlabeled data.
+The mAP is used as the evaluation metric.

-\textbf{HRSC2016}~\cite{liu2016ship} is a widely-used dataset for arbitrarily oriented ship detection, consisting of 436 training images, 181 validation images, and 444 test images, with sizes ranging from 300×300 to 1,500×900.
+\textbf{HRSC2016}~\cite{liu2016ship} is a widely-used dataset for arbitrarily oriented ship detection.
 For the \textbf{partially labeled data setting}, we randomly sample 10\%, 20\%, and 30\% images from the training set as labeled data and set the remaining images as unlabeled data.
 For the \textbf{fully labeled data setting}, we set the training set as labeled data and the test set as unlabeled data.
 We report the AP$_{85}$ and mAP$_{50:95}$ performance on the validation set.